Qatar Airways has just launched its first promotion of 2021 on purchased miles, which could prove worthwhile for some Privilege Club members.

 Partner award redemption rates are steep

-Qatar Airways Privilege Club is selling miles for 50% off, which is a rate of 1.5 cents per mile.
-This is the lowest cost at which I ever recall the program selling miles.
+Qatar Airways Privilege Club is selling miles with a 50% bonus, which is a rate of 2.0 cents per mile.
+This is pretty average as far as Privilege Club promotions on purchased miles get, but then again, the program doesn’t sell miles that often.

-Does anyone plan on buying Qatar Airways Qmiles for 50% off?
+Does anyone plan on buying Qatar Airways Qmiles with a 50% bonus?